This post may contain affiliate links. As an Amazon associate, we earn from qualifying purchases. See our Disclosure policy.

 Related: If you love snorkeling, check out our guide to the best snorkeling in Cabo San Lucas, Mexico!

-A string of open-air seafood restaurants are tucked by the trees lining the beach, most offering beach loungers and umbrellas for rent (complimentary if you buy lunch).
+A string of open-air seafood restaurants are tucked by the trees lining the beach, most offering beach loungers and umbrellas for rent.

 Recommended options include Arnaldo’s with white tablecloths and vases of flowers decorating the tables.
 It’s known for its coconut shrimp and killer Coco Loco cocktails, served in a coconut.
 (Also check out the parrot near the back by the loos.)